Can You Legally Drive with an Expired License? (2024)

 • License revocation for one year

-• Unable to operate any motor vehicle for a year
+• Unable to operate any motor vehicle for one year

 Nevada